Orcomp/Boxstarter/Readme.md

     1. **UpdateWindows.txt** (Run this just after installing windows.)
     1. Install drivers (for new installs)
     1. **InstallSotware.txt**
-    1. Install VS and Office seperately
+    1. Install large programs (VS, Office etc...) separately
     1. **PostInstall.txt**
     1. **UpdateWindows.txt** (Run windows update again.)
-    1. Run CCleaneer and KCleaner to get rid of all the junk.
+    1. Run CCleaner and KCleaner to get rid of all the junk.
 (These are installed in the scripts above)
     1. Run [Simple System Tweaker](http://www.tweaking.com/content/page/simple_system_tweaker.html)

 **NOTE:** Whenever you need a program check [Chocolatey](http://chocolatey.org/) first.
 It is the best place to discover the most used programs by developers for any category.
 Most of the programs are available for free.

 ## Configuration

 - Make Notepad2-mod the default text editor
-- Make Conemu the default cmd shell
-- Desktop Info (install and configure.)
-Add to startup
-- Add computer to desktop

 Install Chrome Extensions and Chrome Apps:

-Check the "Chrome Extensions"  and "Chrome Apps" sections [here](http://orcomp.github.io/Blog/useful/2014/04/20/Useful-Tools.html).
+Check the "Chrome Extensions"  and "Chrome Apps" sections [here](http://orcomp.github.io/Blog/#docs/list_of_useful_software).

 Files and Folder:

 - [Folder Organisation](http://www.howtogeek.com/howto/15677/zen-and-the-art-of-file-and-folder-organization/)
 - [Application Launcher](http://www.howtogeek.com/howto/11166/use-quick-launch-as-a-super-powered-application-launcher/)

 ### Antivirus

-The default anti virus that comes with Windows 8.1 is good enough if you surf the web sensibly.
+The default anti virus that comes with Windows is good enough if you surf the web sensibly.

 ### Partitions